 RayForce has the whole package for shooter fans with top-notch graphics, music, gameplay, and challenge.
 To top it all off, two players can tear up the Con-Human armada simultaneously.
 Both ships start out with one less lock-on laser and the enemy resistance is a bit tougher, but finding a bud to play RayForce with is likely to be a hellishly fun experience.
 There’s really not much to criticize about it save for the potential lack of power-up options, and even that arguably works in its favor.
 This game could very well be the finest shoot-em-up ever made by Taito in arguable contention with Darius Gaiden and G-Darius, epitomizing the zenith of the company’s quality output for arcade releases in the mid-nineties.
 It is a must-play for any Taito or shoot-em-up devotee, no matter what title you may find it under.
 When RayForce was released to the Sega Saturn in Japan, some undisclosed trademark disputes caused Taito to rename it as Layer Section, and for the American and European Saturn release, it got the rather generic Galactic Attack.
 As if this wasn’t ridiculous enough, the arcade release is also known as Gunlock in some European localities.
 However, a game by any other name kicks just as much butt.

 The Saturn release is almost arcade perfect, missing only a few minor graphical effects in a few spots, but does not really add much in the way of bells or whistles, which would be more annoying if the core game wasn’t so solid.
-It supports a tate option, too.
+It supports a tate option, which restores the effects.
 To its advantage, it includes an arranged soundtrack, which is very close to the arcade music but sounds quite a bit cleaner.
 It also limits the amount of continues.
 The Windows port is akin to the Saturn port, though in order to fit the vertical screen well enough, the right side of the screen is occupied with data windows that show your current lives and lock-on laser capacity.
 It may seem a bit weird at first but works well enough, better than stretching the screen out and flattening the visuals.

 RayForce also appeared on assorted volumes of the Taito compilation.
 It’s featured in the Windows and Xbox versions of Taito Legends 2 (which is the Western release), though the Xbox version is only available in Europe.
 It’s also featured on the Taito Memories II Joukan set (the Japanese release) for the PlayStation 2.
 Both are similar, in that they’re based off the arcade version, and run in upscaled resolutions, so they’re a little blurry.
 However, the PS2 version offers tate options, while the other Taito compilations do not.
 Other than those minor visual issues, they’re excellent ports.